alexyu132/fusebox2/README.md

 ## Changes from FuseBox2
 The entire CoreXY movement will need to be changed out.
 This includes all the parts on the gantry itself as well as the motor mounts and idler blocks.

-Compared to the dual rod gantry, the belts may need to be shortened slightly.
+Compared to the stock gantry, the belts may need to be shortened slightly.

 # BOM